Kukunin/cursor_pagination/README.md

+# Abandoned

+This repository is old and unmaintained for a long time.
+Consider using other pagination gems, for example https://github.com/ddnexus/pagy

 # CursorPagination

 ActiveRecord plugin for cursor based pagination.
 It uses specific model's column and rpp (results per page) to paginate your content.